-Head cross country and track coach Ron Combs has a long history with both the Wilmington College track and cross country programs.
+Head Cross Country and Track & Field Coach Ron Combs has a long history with both the Wilmington College track and cross country programs.

 As a graduate of and former athlete at WC, Combs knows the program and people well.
-He currently is in his 23rd season as the head coach of WC men's and women's cross country teams and will enter his 21st season as head coach of the men's and women's track teams.
+He currently is in his 25th season as the head coach of WC men's and women's cross country teams and will enter his 24th season as head coach of the men's and women's track teams in 2021-22.

 During his collegiate career he was a four-year letterman in both track and cross country and was named team captain of the school's only cross country team to win a conference title.
 Combs began his coaching career immediately after graduating from WC in 1993.
 He went back to his hometown of Tiffin to be an assistant track and cross country coach at Heidelberg College, but when the opportunity presented itself to return to Wilmington as an assistant coach, Combs didn't hesitate.